hanzopgp/SmartCars/README.md

 # SmartCars

+# Presentation

 >I'm trying to make a genetic algorithm play a simple game using P5.js, not sure about that game right now.
 I will try to end this project before the end of the year !
 More information coming soon.
+[You can't see the program here.](https://hanzopgp.github.io/SmartCars/)

-# Current TODO :
+## Current TODO :

 //Add time remaning as a factor for cars fitness
 //Add walls